Getting Rid of Wasp and Hornets

 - Locate the wasp nest by examining all protected areas in the vicinity of wasp activity.
 Simply removing the wasp nest will not resolve the problem, because surviving wasps will reconstruct a new one.

 - The best strategy is to treat the wasp nest at night when all the workers and queen are present.
 Spraying into hornets nests should ALWAYS be done at night.
 They are far less aggressive and are all at home.
 This tactic maximizes the effect of the pesticide application by killing most if not all of the wasps.
 If a treatment is made at night, avoid shining a light directly on the nest or use a red filter on the flashlight to dim the shine.

 - Daytime treatments are successful when the wasp nest is treated, or if the wasps present on the nest are killed.
 Then, the wasp nest is removed, and the attachment area treated.
 Returning workers looking for the wasp nest contact the residual and die.
 Complete the job by removing the wasp nest, particularly if it is in an attic, wall void, etc. This service prevents secondary infestations by dermestids or other pests.

 - 1/4- to 2-inches in length.

-or brown to brilliant red, yellow or blue, many with a metallic sheen to the
+- Dull black or brown to brilliant red, yellow or blue, many with a metallic sheen to the bodies or wings.

 Mud Daubers and sphecid wasps are solitary wasps.
 Many mistake the Cicada Killer, for hornets.
 True hornets do not excavate burrows in the ground, such as the Cicada Killer.